 Ruaha is home to an estimated 10,000 elephants, and also features some of Tanzania’s most varied wildlife, including 572 bird species and unique plant and insect life.
 The park’s mascot, the greater kudu, shows off its corkscrew horns in huge numbers here, and some of Africa’s last packs of wild dog round out the long list of predators that patrol the region.

 Serengeti National Park, Ngorongoro Crater, and Lake Manyara are world-renowned game driving destinations for a reason.
-They are the perfect circuit to run on a custom Tanzania safari.
+They are the perfect circuit to run on custom Tanzania tours.
 Their wildlife, beauty and rich cultural diversity are only enriched by the efficient infrastructure that makes this area so accessible.
 But there is something to be said for stepping off the beaten path and finding the the untouched and unspoiled regions of Tanzania.
 There are parks that deserve international attention, and do not receive it, but we would love to send you there.

 Can't get enough Africa?
 Are you in the very beginning planning stages of your trip?
 Great!
 We published an absolutely free travel guide to picking your perfect safari destination.
 Click below to download!